What is anxiety?

 Young people with anxiety usually experience anxiety in the form of:

 You may have anxiety because of your family history and genes or it could be down to something else like trauma in childhood.
 Some physical or mental health problems can make you anxious, for example, around half of people with depression have panic attacks at some point.
 It can be a mixture of things or part of your personality.

 These are feelings of extreme anxiety that come on in unpredictable attacks that usually last for about ten minutes.
 If you have panic attacks, you may have difficulties breathing and feel panicky and tend to feel out of control.
 The feelings gradually calm down and go away usually in about ten minutes but can leave you feeling quite shaken.

 People who have phobias tend to feel very nervous and panicky about one thing in particular.
 The thing that you might be anxious about may not be dangerous or troublesome to anyone else but can make you feel really nervous or panicky.
 The types of phobia can vary from agoraphobia – a fear of going outside – or a social phobia and meeting people to emetophobia, a phobia of vomit or vomiting.

 Around one in 10 people experience anxiety or phobias at some point in their lives.
 Many often don’t ask for help but there is treatment available.
-Talk to someone, email our wellbeing mailbox firstname.lastname@example.org, visit the Young Minds website or our How to Get Help section.
+Talk to a trusted adult, email our wellbeing mailbox firstname.lastname@example.org, visit the Young Minds website or our How to Get Help section.